Tall poppy syndrome: Australia and New Zealand

 In Australia and New Zealand, "cutting down the tall poppy" is sometimes used by business entrepreneurs to describe those who criticise other people for their success and achievements.
 It has been described as being the by-product of the Australian and New Zealand cultural value of egalitarianism.

 In New Zealand, academic study concerning the prevalence of tall poppy syndrome and its impact on the economy of New Zealand has become an area of increased focus.
 Interest in the effects of tall poppy syndrome became reinvigorated in 2021 following the suicide of entrepreneur Jake Millar, who had received negative media coverage surrounding one of his start-up companies.
 While research is limited, a handful of studies into the economic impact of tall poppy syndrome conducted throughout the 2020s have shown a negative impact on entrepreneurship, risk-taking, and overall economic growth in New Zealand.

 In other countries

 In Japan, a similar common expression is "the nail that sticks up gets hammered down" (出る杭は打たれる).

-In the Netherlands, this expression is "don't put your head above ground level" (boven het maaiveld uitsteken), with the cultural phenomenon being named maaiveldcultuur.
+In the Netherlands, this expression is "to stick up above ground level" (boven het maaiveld uitsteken), with the cultural phenomenon being named maaiveldcultuur.

 In Chile, this expression is known as chaquetear ('pull the jacket').

 In Scandinavia, this expression is known as the Law of Jante, a phrase that originates from a 1933 satirical novel by Aksel Sandemose.
 It is a code that contains rules and stipulations such as "you're not to think you are anything special" and "perhaps you don't think we know a few things about you?".

 In Canada, the term "tall poppy syndrome" is used in particular to refer to successful women being criticised for their success.